Isaac Sears: Post-war years

 After the British left New York City in 1783, he returned to the city installing himself in a mansion on the Bowling Green and reviving the Sons of Liberty.
 By March, he was calling for the expulsion of any remaining Loyalists in the state by May 1.
 He and other members of the Sons of Liberty won enough seats in the New York State Assembly in December, 1784 to enact a set of harsh anti-Loyalist laws.
-He was exposed for buying up soldier's pay certificates at depressed prices and using them to speculate in forfeited Loyalist property.
+He was exposed for buying up soldier's payzari certificates at depressed prices and using them to speculate in forfeited Loyalist property.
 The public regarded this as the height of venality and cynicism.
 He was again elected to the assembly in 1786, but by then he was deeply in debt and he left the state to avoid arrest.

+Death

-Sears died in October 1786 of fever and dysentery contracted in Batavia in the Dutch East Indies while on a great adventure to open American trade with China, where he would be buried on an island in Canton Harbor.
+Sears died on October 28, 1786, from fever and dysentery contracted in Batavia in the Dutch East Indies while on a great adventure to open American trade with China.

+He was buried on an island in Canton Harbor.